Unity-Technologies/com.unity.probuilder/Documentation~/installing.md

-# Installing ProBuilder
+# Install ProBuilder

-From version 3.0 and onwards, ProBuilder is only available from the Package Manager.
+From version 3.0 and later, ProBuilder is only available from the Package Manager.

+## Install as a package

 To install this package, follow the instructions in the [Package Manager documentation](https://docs.unity3d.com/Manual/upm-ui-install.html).

+## Compatibility with Unity versions

+This version of ProBuilder is only compatible with Unity version 2019.4 and later.

 ## Support for scriptable render pipelines

-If you are using either the [Universal Render Pipeline](https://docs.unity3d.com/Manual/universal-render-pipeline.html) (URP) or the [High Definition Render Pipeline](https://docs.unity3d.com/Manual/high-definition-render-pipeline.html) (HDRP), you also need to import the corresponding URP or HDRP Shaders needed to display vertex colors and textures correctly.
+If you're using either the [Universal Render Pipeline](https://docs.unity3d.com/Manual/universal-render-pipeline.html) (URP) or the [High Definition Render Pipeline](https://docs.unity3d.com/Manual/high-definition-render-pipeline.html) (HDRP), you also need to import the corresponding URP or HDRP Shaders needed to display vertex colors and textures correctly.

 To import these Shaders from the **Samples** section: